JakBul/ForKids/README.md

 All important actions give feedback to the user in the form of messages, for example after registration, adding a product or signing in.

-With help of Django, it was easier to implement the logic part of the project and it's clearly visible in examples like checkout where a user can have already loaded his details from profile or in profile itself where he can find his order history.
+With help of Django, it was easier to implement the logic part of this project and it's clearly visible in examples like checkout where a user can have his details already loaded from profile, or in 'My Profile' page where he can find his order history and upload the information needed for completing the order.

 ### **Skeleton**

-This project is about the Full Stack development - so I decided to focus not only on the Back End and logic part of the website, but Front End as well and tried to built as good looking design as possible.
+This project is about the Full Stack development - so I decided to focus not only on the Back End and logic part of the website, but Front End as well and tried to built as good looking page as possible.

 I intentionally used CSS styling to make interaction with this web application handy, for example with text styling, shadow and hovering effects on buttons, product design and checkout page.